boozallen/sdp-libraries/docs/concepts/unit-testing/jenkins-spock.md

       // unit tests.
 Use this to set it manually MyPipelineStep.getBinding().setVariable("config", [ field: "String" ])
     when:
       // This is the "stimulus".
-It does things so we can test what happens
+It does things to test what happens
       // Typically, you execute the step's groovy code like this MyPipelineStep()
     then: